tainora/netstrata/materials-for-ted/04-netstrata-research.md

 **Why This Matters Now**:

-- **Acceleration Toward End-2026 Completion**: AI coding agents can significantly accelerate development velocity on remaining features, testing, and documentation.
+- **Acceleration Toward December 2025 and July 2026 Milestones**: AI coding agents can significantly accelerate development velocity on remaining features, testing, and documentation.
 Tasks that historically took days can be completed in hours with systematic AI-augmented workflows.

-- **Code Quality Protection for $12-14M Investment**: AI-assisted code review, test generation, and refactoring help maintain consistency across Tom Bakani's team.
+- **Code Quality Protection for $12-14M Investment**: AI-assisted code review, test generation, and refactoring help maintain consistency across Tom Bacani's team.
 As the codebase approaches completion, quality assurance becomes critical—AI tools excel at catching edge cases and maintaining architectural consistency.

 - **Documentation and Knowledge Transfer**: AI-assisted documentation generation ensures the decade of encoded NSW regulatory knowledge is systematically captured.
 This protects institutional knowledge and facilitates team scaling.

 - **Competitive Timing Advantage**: Strata software competitors are unlikely to be using cutting-edge AI development practices.
 By adopting these methodologies now (2025-2026), Netstrata gains 12-24 months of velocity advantage while competitors catch up to tools that are still emerging.

-- **WA Migration Readiness Acceleration**: Phase 2 migration infrastructure (validation scripts, documentation, training materials) benefits significantly from AI-augmented workflows.
-Tasks like migration guide generation, edge case testing, and support documentation creation are ideal AI tool applications.
+- **Future External Customer Readiness**: When external customers are ready (Richardson is currently stable), migration infrastructure benefits from AI-augmented workflows.
+Tasks like documentation generation, edge case testing, and support materials are ideal AI tool applications.

 **Industry Sophistication Reality**: Ted's observation that "it's not a very sophisticated industry" actually strengthens this opportunity.
 Strata management isn't about cutting-edge features—it's about operational efficiency, compliance accuracy, and reliability.
 AI coding agents excel precisely at these fundamentals: systematic testing, consistent documentation, thorough validation, and rapid iteration on operational workflows.

 **Risk Mitigation**: Unlike speculative AI features for end-users (which would be hype), AI-augmented **development practices** are proven methodologies with measurable productivity gains.
 This isn't about adding AI capabilities to the software—it's about using AI tools to build better, faster, and more reliably.

-**Team Capability Building**: Knowledge transfer on modern development practices strengthens Tom Bakani's team long-term.
+**Team Capability Building**: Knowledge transfer on modern development practices strengthens Tom Bacani's team long-term.
 Even after software completion, these capabilities accelerate future maintenance, feature additions, and external rollout work.

 ---